 Containers and Services

-Using containers and DuploCloud Services with AWS EKS and ECS
+Using containers and DuploCloud Services with Azure AKS

-You can deploy native Docker containers in virtual machines (VMs) with the DuploCloud platform.
+You can deploy any native Docker container in a virtual machine (VM) with the DuploCloud platform.
 Adding a Service in the DuploCloud Platform is not the same as adding a Kubernetes service.

-Deploying DuploCloud Services, by clicking the Add button in the EKS/Native tab, implicitly converts Services into either a deployment set or a StatefulSet.
+Deploying DuploCloud Services, by clicking the Add button in the AKS/Native tab, implicitly converts Services into either a deployment set or a StatefulSet.
 If there are no volume mappings, then the service is mapped to a deployment set.
-Otherwise, it is mapped to a StatefulSet, which you can force creations of if needed.
+Otherwise, it is mapped to a StatefulSet.
 Most configuration values are self-explanatory, such as Images, Replicas, and Environmental Variables.

 You can supply advanced configuration options in the Other K8 Config field.
 The content of this field maps one-to-one with the Kubernetes API.
 Configurations for deployment are StatefulSets and are supported by placing the appropriate JSON code in the Other K8 Config section.
 For example, to reference Kubernetes Secrets using a YAML config map, create the following JSON code:

-- 1.In the DuploCloud Portal, select DevOps -> Containers -> EKS/Native from the navigation pane.
+- 1.In the DuploCloud Portal, select DevOps -> Containers -> AKS/Native from the navigation pane.

 - 2.Click Add.
 The Add Service page displays.